LukeGrahamLandry/franca/devlog.md

   also very possible that my attempt to make qemu use stdio for a virtio console and not have a pl011 one is using the wrong cli arguments because i really have no idea how they work, i just try random combinations. also the order in which i init the different devices is now a terrible spaghetti.
+- taking out libc bindings that i don't use
+  - demote query_cli_args from sys/process.fr to a test
+    because the one in dynamic env from the entry point is always what i want
+  - demote uname/Utsname to examples/toy/where_am_i.fr
+- transcribe syscalls: fork, pipe
+- don't try to call clock_gettime without libc on macos. not super useful but its a fun trick to have the compiler technically work

 ## (Nov 17)